DXWZK/some-stuff/README.md

 # some-stuff

-here is some stuff i do
+here is some stuff im doing(im a student)